How to Marry in Cheshire East

 As soon as you have decided on a ceremony date, we suggest you contact our Ceremonies Team, to check availability and make a provisional booking.
 The full fee for the ceremony will be payable at the time of booking.
 This is a statutory fee and covers the attendance of two Registrars and the use of the ceremony room.

-The Ceremony Team will advise you on you on how to give your legal notice of marriage which must be completed before a ceremony can take place.
+The Ceremony Team will tell you about giving your legal notice of marriage which must be completed before a ceremony can take place.

 What should I do if I marry overseas?